 For some unknown reason, the number of “WordPress Developers” out there is probably nearing the number of Java developers, despite of the fact that all Java developers do program extensively whilst the WordPress developers far too often have no idea what’s going on behind the admin panel.

-I do conduct interviews on a weekly basis for various reasons, and over the past couple of years I’ve probably shortlisted over 500 applications for WordPress development.
+I do conduct interviews on a weekly basis for various reasons, and over the past couple of years I’ve probably shortlisted over 700 applications for WordPress development.
+The original article was written late 2015 and updated in April 2017, adding up to a few hundred interviews on the way – both locally, virtually, and by telecommuters interested in joining our team or any of the technical teams led by our ongoing retainer clients.

-A tiny chunk of them had exposure to code at all.
+A tiny chunk of the applicants had any exposure to code at all.
 The rest of them usually fall in one of the following categories:

 - WordPress installers – setting up WP websites and installing themes